Portrait Benjamin Bruns

 General Management

-Benjamin Bruns began his singing career as an alto soloist with the boys’ choir in his hometown Hanover.
-After four years of private singing lessons with Prof. Peter Sefcik, he began his studies at the Academy of Music and Theatre in Hamburg with Kammersängerin Renate Behle.
-Whilst still a student he was offered his first permanent engagement at Theater Bremen which allowed him to build up a wide ranging repertoire at an early stage.
-This was soon followed by an ensemble contract at the Cologne Opera, and he later continued his professional journey at the Semperoper Dresden before joining the ensemble of the Vienna State Opera, where he remained until July 2020.
+Benjamin Bruns began his singing career as an alto soloist in the boys' choir of his hometown of Hanover.
+After four years of private vocal training with Prof. Peter Sefcik, he studied at the Hochschule für Musik und Theater Hamburg with Kammersängerin Renate Behle.
+While still a student, he was offered his first permanent engagement by the Bremen Theatre, which enabled him to build up a broad repertoire early on and was soon followed by an ensemble contract at the Cologne Opera.
+Via the Sächsische Staatsoper Dresden, his path led him directly to the Vienna State Opera, where he was an ensemble member from June 2010 to June 2020.

-His musical range includes Mozart roles such as Belmonte (Die Entführung aus dem Serail), Tamino (Die Zauberflöte) and Don Ottavio (Don Giovanni) but also important other repertoire such as Fenton (Falstaff), Camille de Rosillon (Die lustige Witwe), Lysander (Britten: A Midsummer Night's Dream), Don Ramiro (La Cenerentola), Boris Grigorievič (Janáček: Kátia Kabanová), or the Italian Tenor in the two Strauss operas Capriccio and Der Rosenkavalier.
-With Wagner roles such as Lohengrin, Loge (Das Rheingold) and Erik (Der fliegende Holländer), or Max in Der Freischütz and the Matteo in Strauss' Arabella, the expansion into the youthful dramatic field is becoming apparent.
-In spring 2020, he appeared for the first time on the stage of the Vienna State Opera as Florestan in Beethoven's Fidelio.
+His wide-ranging repertoire includes Mozart roles such as Belmonte (Die Entführung aus dem Serail), Tamino (Die Zauberflöte) and Don Ottavio (Don Giovanni) but also other important repertoire such as Fenton (Falstaff), Camille de Rosillon (Die lustige Witwe), Lysander (Britten: A Midsummer Night's Dream), Don Ramiro (La Cenerentola), Boris Grigorievič (Janáček: Kátia Kabanová) or the Italian Tenor in the two Strauss operas Capriccio and Der Rosenkavalier.
+With Wagner roles such as Lohengrin, Loge (Das Rheingold), Erik (Der fliegende Holländer) and Siegmund (Die Walküre) or Weber's Max in Der Freischütz and the Matteo in Strauss' Arabella, the expansion into the youthful dramatic field is emerging.
+In spring 2020 for the first time he appeared at the Vienna State Opera as Florestan in Beethoven's Fidelio.

-Oratorio and recitals form an equally important side to Benjamin Bruns’ career.
-At the heart of his extensive concert repertoire are the great sacred works by Bach, Handel, Haydn, Mozart, Schubert and Mendelssohn.
-He has sung with many renowned ensembles including the Berlin Philharmonic, the Sächsische Staatskapelle Dresden, the Boston Symphony Orchestra, the Munich Philharmonic, the Gewandhausorchester Leipzig, the Bach Collegium Japan, the WDR Symphony Orchestra, the Akademie für Alte Musik Berlin, as well as the choir and orchestra of the Accademia di Santa Cecilia in Rome.
+Oratorio and Lied form an important counterpoint to his stage work.
+The focus of his extensive concert repertoire is on the great sacred works of Bach, Händel, Haydn, Mozart, Schubert and Mendelssohn.
+He performs with all the major German orchestras such as the Berlin Philharmonic, the Bavarian Radio Symphony Orchestra, the Leipzig Gewandhaus Orchestra and the Akademie für Alte Musik Berlin, as well as with renowned international ensembles such as the Vienna Philharmonic, the Boston Symphony Orchestra, the Bach Collegium Japan, the Czech Philharmonic, the Sydney Symphony Orchestra, the Basel Chamber Orchestra and the Choir and Orchestra of the Accademia di Santa Cecilia in Rome.

-Benjamin Bruns is a prize winner of the Bundeswettbewerb Gesang in Berlin, the Mozart Competition in Hamburg and the International Singing Competition of the Schloss Rheinsberg Chamber Opera.
-He was also the recipient of the 2008 Kurt Hübner Prize awarded by the Theater Bremen and the 2009 Young Musicians’ Prize awarded by the Schleswig-Holstein Music Festival.
+Benjamin Bruns is a prize-winner of the Bundeswettbewerb Gesang Berlin, the Hamburg Mozart Competition and the international singing competition of the Kammeroper Schloss Rheinsberg.
+Special awards include the Kurt Hübner Prize of the Bremen Theatre and the Young Singers Award of the Schleswig-Holstein Music Festival.

-His Lied CD "Dichterliebe" with Schumann's Dichterliebe and Der arme Peter, Beethoven's An die ferne Geliebte and Hugo Wolf's Liederstrauß (accompanied by: Karola Theill) was highly praised by the press and nominated at the International Classical Music Awards as well as for the German Record Prize in the category 'Vocal Recital'.
-His most recent CD, Schubert's Winterreise, accompanied by Karola Theill, was released in spring 2021.
+His Lied CD Dichterliebe with Schumann's Dichterliebe and Der arme Peter, Beethoven's An die ferne Geliebte and Hugo Wolf's Liederstrauß (at the piano: Karola Theill) was highly praised by the press and nominated at the International Classical Music Awards as well as for the German Record Prize in the category 'Vocal Recital'.
+His most recent CD is a recording of Schubert's Winterreise, accompanied by Karola Theill.

 For more information, please visit the artist's website: www.benjaminbruns.de